ajaysundark/Othello/README.md

 __Argument of ambition:__
-_Briefly argue why this was a technically ambitious project_
+_Briefly argue why this was a technically ambitious project_ Being a two player game, Othello is played in alternate turns where one player must make a valid move to affect the state of the game.
+Following points make the project technically ambitious:
+- Connecting the players via sockets and giving them an exclusive board on which they play.
+- Each play involves validating multiple rules e.g. if the right player is making the move, if the move is valid.
+The state of board is not changed unless all the rules pass validation.
+- Game engine on server relies on a recursive algorithm to determine all the boxes on the board that are affected by the previous move.
+All this while, live scores have to be maintained and at the end of the game, a winner has to be determined based on who has the higher number of his coins on the board.
+- Multiple different styles of APIs have been used for the following purposes:

 __Argument of execution:__
 _Briefly argue why this was a well executed project_